jeffvance/rhs-hadoop-install/README.txt

     *** Host Registration Information: Select ‘Perform Manual Registration on hosts, do not use SSH’.
-	You will get a pop of warning.
+	You will get a pop-up warning.
 The manual install of the agents was completed by the install.sh script.
 No addition action needs to take place.
 Select OK and continue.